Employee Referral Incentive Program: How to Build One That Actually Works

 25–40% of total hires are referred candidates |

-Process friction or candidate quality issue — referral process too complex or pre-screening not working |
+Process friction or candidate-quality issue — referral process too complex, or pre-screening not working |

 |

-Referred hire quality (retention, performance) |
+Referred-hire quality (retention, performance) |

 Referred hires show 30%+ higher 12-month retention than non-referred |

-Pre-screening not functioning; referral culture values quantity over fit |
+Pre-screening not functioning; referral culture valuing quantity over fit |

 |

-Repeat referrer rate |
+Repeat-referrer rate |

 25%+ of referring employees refer more than once |

-Experience gap — feedback, recognition, or bonus process not satisfying enough to generate repeat behavior |
+Experience gap — feedback, recognition, or bonus process not satisfying enough to drive repeat behavior |

 |